List of Boogiepop media

-This is a current listing of the media in Kouhei Kadono's Boogiepop series.
-This metaseries currently consists of 23 light novels, three four-volume light novel spin-off series, a live-action movie, two anime television series, four manga serials, audio CDs, and other books.
+This is a list of media in Boogiepop series created by Kouhei Kadono.
+This metaseries consists of 23 light novels, three four-volume light novel spin-offs, a live-action movie, two anime, four manga, audio CDs, and other books.

-An oddity of the Boogiepop titles is that they are almost always made of more than one title, and often there is a mix of English and Japanese titles.
-This list provides the English-release title, the Japanese title (and transliteration), with any further sub-titles below.
+An oddity of the titles of Boogiepop series is that they are almost always made of more than one title, and there is often a mix of English and Japanese ones.
+This list provides the English release title, the Japanese title (and transliteration), with any further subtitles below.